Pointwise convergence in nilmanifolds along smooth functions of polynomial growth: Proofs of main theorems

 Now we can apply Proposition \ref{factors} and use a standard telescopic argument to show that the limiting behavior of the above averages does not change if we replace the functions $f_i$ by their projections to the factor $Z_s(X)$ (the number $s$ is the one given by Proposition \ref{factors}).
 However, by Theorem \ref{structure}, the factors $Z_s(X)$ are inverse limits of $s$-step nilsystems.
 Thus, by another standard limiting argument, we may reduce to the case that the space $X$ is a nilmanifold and $\m$ is its Haar measure, while the transformation $T$ is the action (by left multiplication) of an element $g$ on $X$.
 Finally, we can approximate the functions $f_i$ by continuous functions and reduce our problem to the following:

 If $X=G/\G$ is a nilmanifold with $g\in G$ and the functions $a_1,...,a_k,b_1,...,b_m\in \mathcal{H}$ are as above, then for any continuous functions $f_1,...,f_m$ the averages converge in mean.

+We show that these averages converge pointwise for every $x\in X$.
+We recall that the functions $b_1,...,b_m$ belong to the set $\{a_1,...,a_k\}$ (this is the only thing that we will need to use for the rest of the proof).

-We can show that these averages converge pointwise for every $x\in X$.
-First of all, it suffices to show that the averages converge pointwise, where $X=G/\G$ is such that $G$ is connected, simply connected nilpotent Lie group.
-This follows by standard modifications in the argument of Lemma \ref{removerounding}, so we omit the details.
+First of all, it suffices to show that the averages converge pointwise, where $X=G/\G$ is such that $G$ is connected, simply connected nilpotent Lie group (basically, we can remove the integer parts appearing in the iterates).
+This follows by standard modifications in the proof of Lemma \ref{removerounding} (the fact that we have the coefficients $e(l_1a_1(n)+\dots+l_ka_k(n))$ in the final expression does not affect the argument), so we omit the details.